AtRiskMedia/tractstack-docs/src/content/docs/start/installation.md

 #### Enter your Story Keep

 Visit `https://hello.yourdomain.com/storykeep/login?force=true` (update with your domain; use the link provided in the terminal) and log-in with the account you made in the prior step.
+On first install you will not be asked for the password, and you will be prompted to provide your own secure password(s) during site initialization.